 The 54 “early adopter” jurisdictions will make the first exchange by September 2017, in relation to 2016 data.
 This list includes Spain, the UK, most EU countries, the Channel Islands, Isle of Man and Gibraltar, UK offshore territories and South Africa.

 The countries starting the following year include Switzerland, Monaco, Singapore, Hong Kong, United Arab Emirates, Panama, Australia and Canada.

 The US exchanges information globally under its FATCA initiative – the Foreign Account Tax Compliance Act.

 The tradition of banking secrecy in Switzerland is coming to an end.
 Peter Worthington, Senior Partner at Blevins Franks, explains what this means for you living in Mallorca. […] ‘Switzerland Pledges To End Banking Secrecy’ by Blevins Franks

-We still have the right to structure our assets in the most tax efficient way, but you have to be careful to only use arrangements which are compliant in Spain.
-There are arrangements which can be very effective, but take specialist advice to make sure you get it right.
+Exchange of information does not mean that we do not have the right to structure our assets in the most tax efficient way, but we have to ensure we only use arrangements which are compliant in Spain.
+There are structures which can be very effective, but take specialist advice to make sure you get it right.

 To keep in touch with the latest developments in the offshore world, check out the latest news on Blevins Franks Tax & Wealth Management Specialists.

 Related articles to tax for foreigners living in Spain.

 Blevins Franks Mallorca specialises in giving advice for tax-driven, wealth management investments. […] Blevins Franks Tax & Wealth Management Specialists